 That covenant contained a priesthood to fulfill ecclesiastical duties and act as intercessors between the Husband and the wife; God and physical Israel.
-The priesthood together with the Levites were of only one tribe by God’s direction, which means that everyone else was left out of any deep personal relationship with God having to go through the priesthood.
+The priesthood together with the Levites were of only one tribe by God’s direction, which means that everyone else was left out of any deep personal relationship with God.

-Many have sought to replicate this Mosaic Covenant situation by setting themselves up between the brethren and God and have then fallen into the error of leading the people to follow themselves instead of following the whole Word of God; as much of the priesthood of Mosaic Israel did over their history, when they led people astray after themselves and their idols, instead of focusing the people on obedience to God’s Word.
+Many have then fallen into the error of leading the people to follow themselves instead of following the whole Word of God, just as much of the priesthood of Mosaic Israel did at various times when they led people astray after themselves and their idols, instead of focusing the people on obedience to God’s Word.

-Today many elders have become infatuated with their supposed authority and instead of leading people to obey God they led men astray to obey themselves instead.
-They reasoned that God had placed them in authority over God’s people and that they should be obeyed as God in the absence of Christ; and reasoned that they had the right to make decisions and to bind and loose the Word of God at their own pleasure.
+Today many elders have become infatuated with their supposed authority and instead of leading people to obey God they led men astray to obey themselves.
+They reason that God has placed them in authority over God’s people and that they should be obeyed as if they are God in the absence of Christ; and reason that they have the right to make decisions and to bind and loose the Word of God at their own pleasure.

-The abominable heresy generally known as the “Primacy of Peter” is so widely believed by the ministry and brethren today [even if not by that term] that large groups of brethren idolize men even today.
+This abominable heresy is generally known as the “Primacy of Peter” and is widely accepted by the ministry and brethren today [even if not by that term] and large groups of brethren idolize men even today.

 Brethren, we are to prove all things by the Word of God and to follow men ONLY as they follow God.
 If we follow any man contrary to the whole Word of God; we have turned away from the Eternal to make gods of men and to follow them!